 If you don’t have a smartphone, make sure a copy of the tariff is displayed on the back of the passenger seat (if necessary, ask the driver for “la tarifa“, and he should produce it) and that you make a note of the charges above, because if it’s clear that you’re a tourist and that you aren’t familiar with the system, the drivers WILL take advantage and charge you more than they should.
 This has happened to me on numerous occasions.

-The other common trick is that taxi drivers will deliberately take a particularly long route to your destination, so that you will end up paying more.
-There is not much you can do about this unless you are familiar with the city and can tell them which streets you want them to take.
+The other common trick is that taxi drivers will deliberately take the longest possible route to your destination, so that you will end up paying more.
+There is not much you can do about this unless you are familiar with the city and can tell them the route you want them to take.
 It’s frustrating but unfortunately something that I have grudgingly begun to accept (though I do sometimes strike up a short conversation with the driver and make comments which indicate that I know the city and am not just an unsuspecting tourist).

 My top tip for tourists in Bogotá is NOT to ask the driver at the end of the journey how much you have to pay, because they will invent an amount which is ridiculously higher than what you should be paying.
 I once read a story of a tourist being charged 20 euros to travel from Chapinero to the Candelaria neighbourhood, a journey which would rarely cost more than $10,000 pesos (4 euros).
 Don’t be taken for a ride! (metaphorically speaking :))